shinigami23-source/hisBot/README.md

 I'm using a pretty cheap kit and hope code can be used for parent\child and hobbyists projects,

 It's starts at a two motor non-self balanacing robot kit.
-Theb 4 wheel and then a mecaNum robot.
+Then 4 wheel and then a mecaNum robot.

 Sensors that are relavent to my needs will be visited.
 But it is written in a way that you can use what you want.